rico345100/gulp-react-module-tasks/readme.md

 - Browserify for bundling
 - BrowserSync for Live-reload
 - Gulp for provide automated tasks for development
-- Persisfity for Disk caching to improve building time
+- Persistify for Disk caching to improve building time
 - Watchify for Memory caching to improve building time
 - React/ReactDOM
 - babel-plugin-transform-class-properties for support Class properties which really handy with classes!

+## Future plans
+- JS uglify.
+I have some issues on applying uglify with JS Code.
+I will fix this soon!
+- More options

 ## Quick Start